 Summer is here and the days are brighter and hotter.
 So what better way to keep cool than partaking in one of our greatest seaside pastimes… devouring an ice cream!
-July is National Ice Cream month, so here’s the scoop on where to tantalise those gelato tastebuds across the Isle of Thanet.
+Here’s the scoop on where to tantalise those gelato taste buds across the Isle of Thanet.

 Whether it’s a good ole fashioned ‘99 or something more artisan, there are plenty of ice cream places from traditional 1950s Italian parlours to contemporary seafront businesses that will add a sprinkle of delight to your trip to the seaside.

-Along the front in Broadstairs is Chiappinis, with a selection of traditional ice creams, as well as coffee, all overlooking the magnificent Harbour.
+Along the front in Broadstairs is Chiappini's, with a selection of traditional ice creams, as well as great coffee, all overlooking the magnificent Harbour.

 The Ramsgate Ice Cream Parlour delights in the great tradition of freshly made Italian ice cream at the seaside, as well as sorbets, desserts, and Spanish ‘churros’ (doughnuts).
 Nom nom!

-In Birchington, this 1940’S period cafe specialises in traditional ice cream and makes it easy for gelato to be your starter, main or pudding as they offer breakfast, brunch and lunch to enjoy alongside your ice cream of choice.
+In Birchington, The Parlour specialises in traditional ice cream and makes it easy for ice cream to be your starter, main or pudding as they offer breakfast and lunch to enjoy alongside your ice cream of choice.

 Ramsay and Williams